Surviving A Tax Audit

 - These claims are not true.
 You have rights -- and when you use them, you will pay less tax with less hassle.
-For more information, order my book IRS, TAXES and the BEAST.
+For more information, order my book How To Win Your Tax Audit.

 - Some IRS auditors would have you believe you must have a receipt or canceled check to claim a deduction.
 But, there are six ways to prove deductions if your records are lost.
 Few people realize that oral testimony is often enough to claim a deduction as long as the testimony believable and supported by the facts.
 Affidavits and reconstructed records are also valuable tools used to claim deductions where typical records are unavailable.
 Cash contributions are a good example of deductions that go unclaimed because of the lack of written records.
 To prevent the IRS from claiming you have insufficient records to claim a deduction, know your rights.

-- For more information, order my books IRS, TAXES and the BEAST, and The IRS Problem Solver Book.
+- For more information, order my books How To Win Your Tax Audit, and The IRS Problem Solver Book.

 - In an audit there are forms the auditor may ask you to sign that can take away your rights.
 You could lose your right to appeal, your right to claim deductions and your right to prevent enforced collection action.

 Form 4549 is one of these forms.
 Signing it constitutes an agreement that you owe additional taxes and waives your right tot appeal.
-For more information order my book IRS, TAXES and the BEAST.
+For more information order my book How To Win Your Tax Audit.

 - Few people know the IRS keeps secret records about every citizen.
 One such record is called your Individual Master File.
 Knowing the content of this file can be very useful to you.
 It's like spying on the IRS.
 For example, everything the IRS intends to do regarding one or more of your tax returns is reported in this file.
 When you use my techniques for accessing these files (you have this right under the Freedom of Information Act), you can predict audits, collection actions -- even criminal prosecutions.
 How well could you prepare for IRS actions against you if you knew months ahead of time when they were coming?